 After presenting this data to my science teacher, though, he insisted I delete the research immediately.
 However, he did explain that my true interest was the study of psychology.

 Since then, there wasn’t a Christmas list that didn’t request one psychology text or another, and when I settled on my undergraduate institution, the strength of its psychology program (and that beautiful California sun) determined my selection.
-And after graduating with the top grade in the psychology program, I was fortunate enough to be accepted into the nation’s number one research institution for social psychology, The Ohio State University.
+Later, after graduating with the top grade in the psychology program, I was fortunate enough to be accepted into the nation’s number one research institution for social psychology, The Ohio State University.

-For proof that I actually do research at OSU, you can follow this link here; however, below you will find a list of my research interests as well as the social psychology and marketing faculty I have been fortunate enough to work with:
+Now, because just about anyone can write things on the internet, for proof that I actually do research at OSU, you can follow this link here; however, below you will find a list of my research interests as well as the social psychology and marketing faculty I have been fortunate enough to work with:

 - Expectations and experiences